rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 </pre>

-Notice that in this case, the database leverages the `idx_t1_c2` index, and the overall cost is much lesser with the index in place.
+Notice that in this case, the database leverages the `idx_t1_c2` index, and the overall cost of executing the query is much lesser than without the index.

 ## Re-run the perf command to record performance metrics for MySQL query

-Let's again use perf to monitor the mysqld process, while running the same SELECT query joining t1 and t2 -
+Use perf to record performance of the mysqld process running the same query as the previous step -

 `perf record -a -F 40 -g -p $(pgrep -x mysqld) -- mysql -A sampleDB -e "select * from t1 join t2 on t1.c2 = t2.c2;"`{{execute T2}}